 The best teams are in Argentina and the most important tournaments in the world are called Triple Crown and they are played in Argentina at the end of each year.

-We look forward to meeting you here soon to share some great polo games!
+Now that you know about polo rules and history, we look forward to meeting you here soon to share some great polo games!